 Family social workers help individuals and families deal with various issues, get through difficult times, and get additional support.
 They work with individuals, couples, and families to address their interpersonal challenges.
 Family social workers’ clients are made aware that there are special services available to them to help them deal with whatever issues they are struggling with.
 They help clients make plans to utilize the resources and get back on the right track.
 They play a critical role in strengthening healthy bonds between parents and children and helping couples navigate issues at all stages in their relationships.
 They have the satisfaction of seeing individuals or families get better and restore harmony in their lives.
 A family social worker’s work varies, depending on the clients they serve, and they serve diverse populations with a wide range of problems.

 Average annual salary: $50,470

-Caseworkers work with various people and situations and help clients get the care, services, and protection they need.
+Caseworkers who often work under the umbrella of social services, work with various people and situations and help clients get the care, services, and protection they need.
 They are caring and compassionate people who see the best in everyone and communicate well with clients, families, and caregivers.
 Caseworkers are trained to cope with high-stress situations while advocating for others.
 They help people in distress, including clients who cannot speak for themselves or become overwhelmed by bureaucratic red tape that has to be cut to get necessary services.
 They are often called upon to respond to crises such as a child or elder abuse and medical emergencies.
 In the healthcare industry, they coordinate healthcare for an individual to ensure all medical needs are properly addressed.
 When helping developmentally disabled adults, they ensure that their clients get needed life-skills training, appropriate employment, safe housing, transportation, and medical care.

 Average annual salary: $50,952